shakiramehra/properfectccleaners/index.md

-# Guide
+# Explained easily

-Good project start for the testing of readthedocs.
+Here is a Good project start for the testing of readthedocs.
+Truly an amazing platform for all your needs.